 Sometimes, people prefer to give gift cards to a teen's favorite store, restaurant, or entertainment facility.
 At other times, people prefer to buy prepaid credit cards for a teen.

-But sadly, billions of dollars of gift cards go unclaimed each year.
-Some of them are lost and others expire before they're ever able to be cashed.
-And some of them never get activated by the store in the first place, making them completely unusable by recipients who don't have the receipts.
+Sadly, billions of dollars of gift cards go unclaimed each year.
+Some of them are lost and others expire before they're ever able to be cashed, and some never get activated by the store in the first place, making them completely unusable by recipients who don't have the receipts.